nishantsing/generic-api-node/README.md

 ### Update (post or put)
-put - replacing the entire object(Idempotent<meaning that making the same request multiple times has the same effect as making it once.>) patch - replacing the part(may not be idempotent<meaning that making the same request multiple times may result in different outcomes.>)
+* put - replacing the entire object(Idempotent : meaning that making the same request multiple times has the same effect as making it once.)
+* patch - replacing the part(may not be idempotent : meaning that making the same request multiple times may result in different outcomes.)

 - chrome://flags/#enable-experimental-web-platform-features